DrOgres/electric-state/README.md

 - Add flag for weapons that require a neurocaster to use and change the roll type if using them

 Version History:

+v0.20.0
+- Feature: added tension drop down to the roll dialog - todo in future refine this to allow for target to set the default selection

 v0.19.0
 - Feature: When a neurocaster roll fails, the bliss of the character who made the roll increases by one, a notice was added to the chat card.